Breathe (Maria McKee song)

-"Breathe" is a song by American singer-songwriter Maria McKee, released in 1991 as the fourth and final single from her debut studio album, Maria McKee.
+"Breathe" is a song by American singer-songwriter Maria McKee, released in January 1991 by Geffen Records as the fourth and final single from her debut studio album, Maria McKee (1989).
 It was written by McKee and Gregg Sutton, and produced by Mitchell Froom.
 "Breathe" reached No. 59 in the UK Singles Chart and remained in the Top 100 for two weeks.
 The song's music video was filmed in Carlow, south-east Ireland, and directed by Angela Conway.

 Background

 In the UK, McKee originally intended to follow-up her number one hit "Show Me Heaven" with "To Miss Someone", a track from her debut album.
 The decision was then made to release "Breathe" instead as McKee wanted to "introduce people to the other side of what I do".
 She told Sounds in 1991, "I have a pretty distinctive sounding voice.
 I think maybe people responded to the voice on 'Show Me Heaven' and it's the same one on 'Breathe'.
 It's always good to surprise people too."